kattunga/IWBootstrapFramework/README.md

 http://www.atozed.com/intraweb/index.en.aspx

-Please test the demo y desktop and mobile devices to se how this work.
+Please test the demo y desktop and mobile devices to see how this work.

 ## Installation